Enjoy a glimpse of farming and rural life during Bank of Ireland Open Farm Weekend

-Bessvale Farm, Upper Ballinderry, Donagh Cottage Farm, Donaghcloney, Murray’s Farm near Aghalee and Bullsbrook Farm, Dromore will be opening to the public for free on Saturday, June 17 and Donagh Cottage will also be open on Sunday, June 18.
+Armagh Apple Farm at Ballinteggart House, Portadown; Donagh Cottage Farm, Donaghcloney and Murray’s Farm near Aghalee will be opening to the public for free on Saturday, June 17 and Donagh Cottage and Armagh Apple will also be open on Sunday, June 18.

-In addition, Bessvale, Donagh Cottage and Bullsbrook will be open to pre-registered school children on Friday, June 16.
+In addition, Donagh Cottage and Armagh Apple will also be open to pre-registered school children on Friday, June 16.

 Advertisement